International Coordinating Group (ICG) on vaccine provision for meningitis

-ICG operations include the management of security stocks of vaccines, injection materials and the antibiotic treatment for use in epidemic emergencies.
+The ICG on Vaccine Provision for Epidemic Meningitis Control was established in January 1997, following major outbreaks of meningitis in Africa.
+The ICG manages security stocks of vaccines, injection materials and antibiotics for emergency use.
 Working closely with vaccine producers and following regional epidemiological trends, the ICG monitors its security stock levels to ensure they are sufficient to respond to meningitis outbreaks for each epidemic season.
-To date, close to 55 million doses of meningococcal vaccine have been channelled through the ICG mechanism.
-For 2011, the ICG has secured 12,4 million doses of meningococcal polysaccharides and conjugate vaccines.
+From 2009 to 2016, 20 million doses of vaccines were shipped for emergency response in 13 countries.

 The ICG also improves the coordination of epidemic preparedness and response by providing a forum for technical discussions among partners.
 Additional issues addressed by the ICG and its networks include the forecasting of epidemics, the evaluation of interventions, negotiation of vaccine prices, and the evaluation of standard protocols for case management.

 In addition to the four members (MSF, IFRC, UNICEF and WHO), additional expertise and technical advice is provided by a range of partners including the three WHO Collaborating Centres on Meningococci (NIPH Oslo, Institut Pasteur Paris, and US CDC).

 Although established to deal primarily with the frequent and large scale epidemics in the African ‘meningitis belt’, any country fulfilling the ICG criteria can access the stock when faced with an epidemic.